-- When using cooking or roasting bags in the oven, follow the manufacturer's directions. - Pull the oven rack to the stop-lock position when loading and unloading food from the oven.
-This helps prevent burns from touching hot surfaces of the door and oven walls. - Do not leave items such as paper, cooking utensils or food in the oven when not in use.
-Items stored in an oven can ignite. - Never place cooking utensils, pizza or baking stones, or any type of foil or liner on the oven floor.
+- Stand away from the range when opening the oven door.
+Hot air or steam which escapes can cause burns to hands, face and/or eyes. - Never place cooking utensils, pizza or baking stones, or any type of foil or liner on the oven floor.
 These items can trap heat or melt, resulting in damage to the product and risk of shock, smoke or fire.